caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/reduction/flag/index.rst.txt

   Possible choices include AOFlagger, Tricolour, CASA tfcrop.
 The requested AOFlagger or tricolour strategy file should be located in the *input* directory set by :ref:`general: input <general_input>`.
-  Caracal comes with a number of strategy files, which are located in https://github.com/caracal-pipeline/caracal/caracal/data/meerkat_files/ and are copied to the *input* directory by the :ref:`general` worker.
-However, users can copy their own strategy file to the same *input* directory and use it within Caracal.
+  CARACal comes with a number of strategy files, which are located in https://github.com/caracal-pipeline/caracal/caracal/data/meerkat_files/ and are copied to the *input* directory by the :ref:`general` worker.
+However, users can copy their own strategy file to the same *input* directory and use it within CARACal.

 Finally, a summary of the flags can be obtained with :ref:`flag: summary <flag_summary>`.
 The summary is available at the relevant log file (see :ref:`products`).